TokenBrice/blog/content/posts/2021/money-market-risks.md

 Simply put, the oracles are the source for "outside truths". **Blockchains are only aware of themselves**, so for Ethereum, the price of ETH in dollars (or any other token) is technically an "outside truth" you need to bring on-chain in a **safe and verifiable manner**: it's precisely what oracles do!

-It's essential, as the **<span style="text-decoration:underline;">perceived</span>** **<span style="text-decoration:underline;">price</span>** delivered by the oracle is the **source of truth for the protocol's liquidation decisions**.
+It's essential, as the **perceived price** delivered by the oracle is the **source of truth for the protocol's liquidation decisions**.
 If the oracle says DAI is worth 1.30, then you are liquidated even if your DAI-borrowing position was safe on a $1 DAI and DAI is still actually worth $1 on the markets: the oracle is the source of truth.
 It happened already with Compound, so it's not a theoretical concern.[^4]

 The good news here is that the answer is quite simple: ChainLink is widely recognized as the most credible decentralized oracle solution, so any money market not using at least partly their price feeds is gambling with its users' money, as Compound did with significant lossses.
 It seems like the situation has not improved - despite the failure Compound still uses the same centralized oracle (Coinbase) and a proposal suggesting a switch to ChainLink was refused. [^compoundoracle]